Leaf-Footed Pine Seed Bugs Identification Guide

 +

-These bugs enter homes in the fall seeking warm, sheltered locations to survive the winter.
-They are attracted to the sunny sides of buildings and squeeze through cracks around windows, doors, and siding.
+They come inside in the fall looking for a warm place to spend the winter.
+They are drawn to the sunny sides of buildings and squeeze through small cracks around windows, doors, and siding.

 Do leaf-footed pine seed bugs smell bad?